ipython/ipynb/readme.md

 ### Lazy imports

-The [`importnb.loader.Lazy`](src/notebooks/loader.ipynb#Lazy-Loader) will delay the evaluation of a module until one of its attributes are accessed the first time.
+The `lazy` option will delay the evaluation of a module until one of its attributes are accessed the first time.

 ```python